 By applying your mind’s information and how we work mutually, prefer Happiness @ Work engages adult learners in a different and influential way.
 It is an influential tool that connects knowledge, application, humor, and team-building in thrill, facilitative knowledge and it educates science-based tools in a way that allows people to safely raise and talk about issues, build faith, and increase engagement.

 If you discover yourself doubting the classical money-to-charity approach, you should strive the new volunteer-for-a-cause angle.
 Offer your employees a couple of days a month to volunteer for a cause they support.

 9. Raise salaries

 Sure most of the people reading this blog will have an eyebrow up at this point.
 Bear with me.
-In 2008, attrition rate in AT&T Mobility’s retail sales consultants cost millions yearly and impacted the all service experiences.
-The company reduced costs, improved revenues and better the customer experience by developing employees to be more motivated and engaged.
+In 2010, the attrition rate in AT&T Mobility’s retail sales consultants cost millions yearly and impacted all service experiences.
+The company reduced costs, improved revenues, and better the customer experience by developing employees to be more motivated and engaged.

-10. Remind people your company’s mission and values
+10. Remind people of your company’s mission and values

 It’s important that you emphasize, once in a while, what your company stands for.
 People need to be reminded of why they are doing what they’re doing.